 Gwendolen felt every word of that speech.
 A rush of compassionate tenderness stirred all her capability of generous resolution; and the self-confident projects which had vaguely glanced before her during her journey sprang instantaneously into new definiteness.
 Suddenly she seemed to perceive how she could be "something."
 It was one of her best moments, and the fond mother, forgetting everything below that tide-mark, looked at her with a sort of adoration.
-She saidhappy, if you can!"
+She said-

 "Bless you, my good, good darling!
-I can be
+I can be happy, if you can!"